 1975 - The rise in the influence of Fretilin causes concern in Indonesia, which fears that East Timor may turn communist.
 As the Portuguese administrators leave, Fretilin troops seize the bulk of the colonial armoury.

 The UDT, also concerned by the rise of Fretilin, stages an abortive coup d'état on 10 August, leading to a civil war between Fretilin and an anticommunist coalition of UDT and Apodeti.
-Fretilin quickly takes control, occupying most of the province by September, despite the military support given to UDT and Apodeti by Indonesia.
+Fretilin quickly gets the upper hand, occupying most of the province by September, despite the military support given to UDT and Apodeti by Indonesia.

 On 28 November Fretilin proclaims the Democratic Republic of East Timor.
 The UDT and Apodeti call on Jakarta to intervene.